Niels Borch Jensen

 Examples from the archive

 Georg Baselitz (b.1938, Germany) has an ongoing collaboration with Borch Editions since 1990, working closely with master printer Mette Ulstrup as well as Niels Borch Jensen.
 The collaborative process is facilitated by regular visits to Baselitz’s studio near Munich to develop each new series.
-There are 452 Baselitz prints in the archive to date, with more series currently in development during 2025.
+There are 474 Baselitz prints in the archive to date, with more currently in development during 2026.

 New York based artist Julie Mehretu (b.
 1970) has been working with Niels Borch Jensen since 2015, completing the two significant series of prints Epigraph, Damacus 2016 and Slouching Towards Bethlehem 2020.
-They each combine complex layers of etching techniques with photogravure to create nuanced prints with an extraordinary sense of depth and tactility.
-Her next project with Borch Editions is scheduled for 2025.
+They each combine complex layers of different etching techniques on copper with photogravure plates to create nuanced prints with an extraordinary sense of depth and tactility.
+Her third series of works is currently in in the final stages of completion following an extended visit at the workshop during 2025.
+This series will include two large prints made with etching and photogravure, as well as a series of smaller works.

 Danish artist, Tal R (b.1967) was still an art student when he started working with Niels Borch Jensen in 1995, and their collaboration continues today.
 Their approach to making prints based on free-ranging experimentation has resulted in some 340 editions in a large variety of techniques.
 In 2023 he explored the painterly technique of monotype for the first time and produced a new series of colourful monotypes.
 Most recently he has produced a series of prints which combine etching and woodcut techniques to create evocative images of the artist’s domestic sphere.

 Berlin-based artist Olafur Eliasson (b.
 1967) has worked exclusively with BORCH Editions to make his prints, completing ten significant series of works with Niels Borch Jensen.
 This includes the four-part Cartographic Series developed over a period of six years between 2001 and 2007.
-There are 156 prints by Eliasson in the archive that date from 1996 to 2009.
+There are 156 prints by Eliasson in the archive to date.

 Niels Borch Jensen continues to establish new collaborations with artists from around the world, whilst further experimenting with techniques and seeking new methods to achieve their visions.
 Ragnar Kjartansson, an Icelandic artist whose practice encompasses performance, painting, video installations and drawing, has collaborated with Niels Borch Jensen since 2020 to create three significant series of prints in the techniques of woodcut and etching.